MahdiIranNezhad/Streaming.Install.Utility/README.md

 - **Registry_Config.reg** — Adds necessary registry settings for the utility
 - **Remote_Install.cmd** — Command-line tool to install APKs remotely and open Logcat
 - **Set Device on WiFi.cmd** — Command to configure your device for Wi-Fi installation
-  - You can set a shortcut ot run this command, like Ctrl + 1...
+  - You can set a shortcut to run this command, like `Ctrl + 1`...

+---

+## Contributing

+Contributions, issues, and feature requests are welcome.
+Please submit a pull request or open an issue to collaborate.

+---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.